 B. Review Procedures

-- The School Director will meet with the faculty member during October of the academic year to discuss the review process, the documentation required, and the applicability of the HR-40 policies adopted by the University, the College, and the School.
+- The School Director will meet with the faculty member during October of the academic year to discuss the review process, the documentation required, and the applicability of the AC-40 policies adopted by the University, the College, and the School.

 - All materials must be submitted to the School Director by January 31 of the review year.